 - The patient is provided full body and head covering, as well as a head, face, or mask barrier.
 They are also given air or oxygen through a nasal mask to prevent mercury vapor and amalgam particulate from being inhaled.

-- An Isolite mouthpiece is placed to prevent amalgam from entering the throat.
-(Dr. Shields finds this mouthpiece protects better than the traditional rubber dam.)
+- A Rubber dam/isolite/clean up suction is placed to prevent amalgam from entering the throat.

 - An at-source oral aerosol vacuum is placed 2 to 4 inches from the patient’s mouth to further minimize mercury exposure.